 We will now prove the consistency of several of the basic tensor networks introduced in Section~\ref{sec:tensor}, and in doing so illustrate how one may use our graphical calculus for diagrammatic reasoning.

-The colour summation convention we have presented represents diagrammatic summation over a tensor index by colouring the appropriate tensors in the diagram.
-In this convention summation over a Kronecker delta is as shown in Fig.~\ref{fig:delta-sum}.
-This expression is used in several of the following proofs.
+The color summation convention we have presented represents diagrammatic summation over a tensor index by coloring the appropriate tensors in the diagram.
+In this convention summation over a Kronecker delta, $\sum_{i,j}\delta_{ij}=\sum_{i,j} \braket{i}{j}$, is as shown: \figeq{ } This expression is used in several of the following proofs.

-We begin with the proof of the trace of an operator $A$ which is given in Fig.~\ref{fig:trace-proof}.
+We begin with the proof of the trace of an operator $A$: \figeq{ }

 For illustrative purposes, to prove this algebraically we note that the tensor networks for trace correspond to the algebraic expressions $\bra{\Phi^+}A\otimes\id\ket{\Phi^+}$ and $\bra{\Phi^+}\id\otimes A\ket{\Phi^+}$, and that